What is the difference between a grade slab and a structural slab?

 Which Slab is Best for Single-Story Buildings?

 For single-story buildings, a grade slab is often the go-to choice.
 It’s simpler to construct and more cost-effective.
 Additionally, since it rests directly on the ground, it provides adequate stability for smaller structures.
+For instance, a small home or a garden shed would benefit from a grade slab, as it doesn’t need to withstand the weight of multiple floors.

 Why Choose a Structural Slab for Multi-Story Buildings?